HR Rebecca Smith · 12 October 2015

-Vince Cable warns small firms in the North East could be hit particularly hard by the government’s incoming national living wage
+Vince Cable warns small firms in the North East will be put out of business because of the national living wage